Dimers on Riemann surfaces II: conformal invariance and scaling limit: Introduction

 There are two measures which we consider in this paper.
 The first more tractable law (which is the main law we work with in this paper) is the law $\Pwils$ defined as follows:

 where $w(e)$ denotes the weight of the directed edge $e$.
-This law is tractable because it can be sampled using the Wilson-type algorithm described in \cite{KK12}.
+This law is tractable because it can be sampled using the Wilson-type algorithm described in \cite{KK12}, although the restriction to Temperleyan forests induces an asymptotically degenerate conditioning.
 From the point of view of the dimer model however, the most relevant law (see \cite{BLR_Riemann1} for an explanation) is a variant which we call $\Ptemp$ and is defined as follows:

 where $K^\dagger$ denotes the number of cycles in the planar dual of $\mathbf{t}$.
+The reason for introducing $\Pwils$ is technical: it is amenable to Wilson's algorithm.
+However, as we will see, these measures are very similar for all practical purposes, as their Radon-Nikodym derivative is bounded from above and below.
 With these definitions, our main result for this paper (stated somewhat informally), is the following.

-\begin{thm} Let $M$ be a Riemann surface of finite topological type with Euler characteristic $\chi \le 0$, and let $(\Gamma^\d)_{\delta >0}$ be a sequence of graphs embedded in $M$ as above.
-If the random walk on $\Gamma^\d$ converges to Brownian motion on $M$ and satisfies a crossing condition, then the Temperleyan CRSF (under either $\Pwils$ or $\Ptemp$) on $\Gamma^\d$ have scaling limits as $\delta \to 0$ in the Schramm topology.
-Furthermore, the laws of the limits do not depend on the sequence of graphs chosen.
-Consequently, these limit laws are also conformally invariant. \end{thm}
+\begin{thm} Let $M$ be a connected Riemann surface of finite topological type with Euler characteristic $\chi \le 0$, and let $(\Gamma^\d)_{\delta >0}$ be a sequence of graphs embedded in $M$ as above.
+If the random walk on $\Gamma^\d$ converges to Brownian motion on $M$ and satisfies the assumptions of \cref{sec:setup}, then the Temperleyan CRSF (under either $\Pwils$ or $\Ptemp$) on $\Gamma^\d$ have scaling limits as $\delta \to 0$ in the Schramm topology.
+Furthermore, the laws of the limits do not depend on the sequence of graphs chosen and are also invariant under conformal transformations. \end{thm}

-As mentioned in \cite{BLR_Riemann1}, in combination with the results in that paper this proves the following result:
+See \cref{sec:main_result} for a discussion of the Schramm topology.
+The conformal invariance statement in the above theorem should be interpreted as the limiting law being invariant under conformal bijection between Riemann surfaces with $\sf k$ marked points.
+As mentioned in \cite{BLR_Riemann1}, in combination with the results in that paper \Cref{thm:CRSF_universal_intro} proves the following result: